-Select the Start button, and then select the Get Help app.
+- Select the Start button, and then select the Get Help app. - Enter the task you want to perform.

 NOTE: You must be connected to the Internet to access the Get Help app.

 Creating HP Recovery media (select products only)

 After you have successfully set up the computer, use HP Recovery Manager to create a backup of the HP Recovery partition on the computer.
 This backup is called HP Recovery media.
 In cases where the hard drive is corrupted or has been replaced, the HP Recovery media can be used to reinstall the original operating system.